NoriSte/ui-testing-best-practices/sections/advanced/combinatorial-testing.md

     switch33: Boolean
     switch34: Boolean
 ```
-Switch the number of interacts to test using the dropdown in [CTWedge](https://foselab.unibg.it/ctwedge/).
+Switch the number of interactions to test using the dropdown in [CTWedge](https://foselab.unibg.it/ctwedge/).
+* 14tests : failures from 2-way interactions between switches - will find 60-99% of all possible failures depending on product
+* 33tests : failures from 3-way interactions between switches - will find 90-99% of all possible failures depending on product
+* 85 tests : failures from 4-way interactions between switches - will find 95-99% of all possible failures depending on product
+* 220 tests: failures from 5-way interactions between switches - will find above 99% of all possible failures
+* 538 tests: failures from 6-way interactions between switches - will find 100% of all possible failures

 <br/><br/>

 ### (2) Code Example - [Siemens Building Operator CI configuration](https://cypress.slides.com/cypress-io/siemens-case-study#/16)

 Refer to the slides link above or the [webcast](https://www.youtube.com/watch?v=aMPkaLOpyns&t=1624s) for a detailed explanation on how to measure combinatorial coverage with [CAMetrics](https://matris.sba-research.org/tools/cametrics/#/new).
+Essentially, you generate a csv file with any CT tool and drag&drop it to CAMetrics.
+After that, CAMetrics can give you various combinatorial coverage reports.

+> Mind that it is trivial to [convert csv to JSON](https://www.csvjson.com/csv2json), then use the JSON file for data-driven testing in any test framework of choice.

 ```
 Model CI